 Engineers already have a legal obligation to ensure they are qualified and have the necessary training for the engineering tasks they undertake.
 Unlike other self-regulated professions, engineers with less experience work under the tutelage of more experienced engineers.
 The practice of engineering is simply too broad for any amount of education to reasonably capture.
 Practicing engineers know that day-to-day hands on experience is a far better indicator of competence than maintaining continuing professional development credits.

-I believe the PEAK program is poorly conceived and does not really achieve its purported goals of increasing public safety and confidence in our profession.
-The PEAK program appears to be designed to support a larger and more bureaucratic PEO instead of strengthening the profession.
-The root cause of the majority of engineering failures that I am aware of is not lack of technical ability, but rather moral/ethical lapses by the practitioner.
+I believe the PEAK program is poorly conceived and does not achieve its purported goal of increasing public safety and confidence in our profession.
+The root cause of the majority of engineering failures I am aware of is not lack of technical ability, but rather moral/ethical lapses by the practitioner.
 This is what should be addressed, including the external pressures that may lead a practitioner into such lapses.

 You may be interested in the approach to continuing profession development taken by other professions and other engineering jurisdictions.
 The following links are a good place to start such research.